 Almost all new TVs come equipped with a smart platform.
 Some manufacturers choose to use their own smart platforms, whereas others choose to integrate smart platforms like Android or Roku (see our recommendations for the best Roku TVs).
 No matter the case, the plethora of apps is great and most common apps are available on almost all platforms.

-Just like all OLEDs, the B8 runs the risk of temporary image retention and the risk of burn-in if you display static images over a prolonged period of time.
-However, in normal varied use, we don't expect people to experience this.
+All OLEDs, and the LG B8, run the risk of temporary image retention and permanent burn-in if you display static content over a prolonged period of time.
+However, in normal varied use, we don't expect this to be an issue.

-Overall, the LG B8 is the best TV for streaming and it has an outstanding performance in most usages.
+Overall, the LG is the best smart TV for streaming that delivers an outstanding performance.